-Overview of this section Review Table 4 with the owner to advise of the need for annual start-up and service by a qualified technician.
-Review Table 4 with the owner, explaining the maintenance required and procedures to follow.
-The following pages of this section provide detailed instructions for each of the service and maintenance items given in Table 4.
-Do not attempt the service and maintenance items listed without reviewing the detailed information on the following pages.
+- Review Table 4, page 56, with the owner to advise of the need for annual start-up and service by a qualified technician. - ☐ Review Table 4 with the owner, explaining the maintenance required and procedures to follow. - ☐ The following pages of this section provide detailed instructions for each of the service and maintenance items given in Table 4. - ☐ Do not attempt the service and maintenance items listed without reviewing the detailed information on the following pages.